griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 colnames(rep135@meta.data) # make sure the column names are changed
 ```

-We can now plot the cells that with TCRs and compare that to our cell type annotations.
-Indeed, we see a majority of TCRs in the same clusters whihc are called T cells!
+We can now plot the cells with TCRs and compare that to our cell type annotations.
+Indeed, we see a majority of TCRs in the same clusters which are called T cells!

 ```R
 DimPlot(rep135, group.by = c("cloneSize_TCR", "immgen_singler_main"))